-- 4.11.1.1.
-Where we no longer require Special Categories of Personal Data or Criminal Convictions Data for the purpose for which it was collected, we will delete it or render it permanently anonymous as soon as possible. - 4.11.1.2.
-Where records are destroyed we will ensure that they are safely and permanently disposed of. - 4.11.2.
-Data Subjects receive a Privacy Notice setting out how their Personal Data will be handled when we first obtain their Personal Data, and this will include the period for which the Personal Data will be stored, or if that is not possible, the criteria used to determine that period.
+- 4.10.1 We will ensure, where Special Categories of Personal Data or Criminal Convictions Data are Processed so that: - (a) Where we no longer require Special Categories of Personal Data or Criminal Convictions Data for the purpose for which it was collected, we will delete it or render it permanently anonymous as soon as possible. - (b) Where records are destroyed, we will ensure that they are safely and permanently disposed of. - 4.10.2 Data Subjects receive a Privacy Notice setting out how their Personal Data will be handled when we first obtain their Personal Data, and this will include the period for which the

+Personal Data will be stored, or if that is not possible, the criteria used to determine that period.
 The Privacy Notice [alongside our Data Retention policy] is also available on our website.

-ANNEX
+ANNEX - Definitions